-Qui trompe-t-on ici? asks Figaro.[] Qui vole-t-on ici? may well be asked.
-"What man, woman, or child, is the victim of this robbery?"
-Who suffers by the robbery when everybody robs nobody? v But though no man, wwoman, orw child is robbed, the Church it seems is robbed.
+Qui trompe-t-on ici? asks Figaro.
+Qui vole-t-on ici? may well be asked.
+What man, woman, or child, is the victim of this robbery?
+Who suffers by the robbery when everybody robs nobody?
+But though no man, woman, or child is robbed, the Church it seems is robbed.
 What follows?
 That the Church may be robbed, and no man, woman, or child be the worse for it.
 If this be so, why, in Heaven's name, should it not be done?
-If money or money's worth can be squeezed out of an abstraction, we would appropriate it without scrupley.
-We had no idea that the region was an Eldorado of riches.
-We wish all other abstract ideas had as ample a patrimony.
-It is fortunate that their estates are of a less volatile and airy nature than themselves, and that here at length is a "chimæra bombinans in vacuo" which lives upon something more substantial than "secundas intentiones."
-We hold all such entia rationis to be fair game, and their possessions a legitimate subject of invasion and conquest.
+If money or money's worth can be squeezed out of an abstraction, we would appropriate it without scruple.

-Where entity and quiddity, The ghosts of defunct bodies, fly,[†]
+Where entity and quiddity, The ghosts of defunct bodies, fly, [†]